Factorial algebraic group actions and categorical quotients: A combinatorial GIT-type construction

 \section{A combinatorial GIT-type construction}

 Let $G$ be an affine algebraic group with trivial character group $\Chi(G)$.
-We consider an action of $G$ on a $\QQ$-factorial variety $X$ with $\Gamma(X,\mathcal{O}^*) = \KK^*$ and free finitely generated divisor class group $\Cl(X)$.
+We consider an action of $G$ on a $\QQ$-factorial variety $X$ with $\Gamma(X,\mathcal{O}^*) = \KK^*$ and finitely generated divisor class group $\Cl(X)$.
+For simplicity, let us assume that $\Cl(X)$ is free, though m.m. everything works as well if torsion appears.
 Our aim is to present a construction of open $G$-invariant subsets $U \subseteq X$ that admit a strong categorical quotient $U \to Y$.
 Passing, if necessary, to the action of the simply connected covering group, we may assume that $G$ itself is simply connected.

-The idea is to lift the $G$-action to a universal torsor over $X$ and then reduce the problem to the case of a torus action on an affine variety by means of the results obtained so far.
-More precisely, the procedure is the following.
+The idea is to lift the $G$-action to the characteristic space over $X$ and then reduce the problem to the case of a torus action on an affine variety by means of the results obtained so far.
+More precisely, the procedure is the following; we refer to~\cite{ArDeHaLa} for details.
 Choose any subgroup $K \subseteq \WDiv(X)$ of the group of Weil divisors projecting isomorphically onto the divisor class group $\Cl(X)$ and define a sheaf of $K$-graded $\mathcal{O}_X$-algebras by